Conditional regression for the Nonlinear Single-Variable Model: Numerical Experiments

 To obtain a good estimation of the nonlinear curve approximation error $\MSE_{(NCA)}$, which we indicate as responsible for the additive term that does not go to $0$ as $n$ increases in the bound in Theorem \ref{Thm: NLSIM}, we replace the estimated parameters $\{(\hmulh,\hvlh)\}_{h=1}^l$ by the ``oracle'' parameters $\{(\mulh,\gamma'_{l,h})\}_{h=1}^l$ (computed on the $n_{\max}$ points as described above) when performing the local linear projection and the local polynomial regression on each sample slice.
 We choose $(l,j)$ to obtain the minimum value of the MSE when the number of samples is $n_{\max}$, denoted by ``MSE at $n = 2\times10^6$" in Fig.s \ref{Figure: LearningInfo_arccircle_D20},\ref{Figure: LearningInfo_MeyerHelixL1V1_D7},\ref{Figure: LearningInfo_MeyerHelix_D3-9},\ref{Figure: LearningInfo_MeyerHelix_ZeroNoise},\ref{Figure: LearningInfo_wide_Meyer-Helix_D20}.
 In this way we aim at reducing the effect of any errors originating from the estimation of the parameters $(\hmulh,\hvlh)_{h=1}^l$ and from the particular choice $l=l^*$ and $j=j^*$, thereby imputing the reported ``MSE at $n = 2\times10^6$" mainly to the nonlinear curve approximation error $\MSE_{(NCA)}$.

+\YWvi{{\it Remark:} Throughout this section, we test the performance of Algorithm \ref{Alg: NVM} using theoretically predicted parameters $(l^*,j^*)$, and we verify in many aspects that the performance in estimation is consistent with the main theorems.
+Nevertheless, it is noteworthy that the theoretical argument focuses mainly on the optimal choice $(l^*,j^*)$ which depends on many quantities, including parameters of the underlying curve $\gamma$, that are likely to be unknown in real world applications.
+In practice, the optimal choice for $l,j$ can be found using cross-validation.
+For example, one can apply the ten-fold cross-validation to the training data to extract the optimal value of parameters $l,j$.
+In experiments where we used cross-validation we obtained very similar results to those using theoretically optimal parameters.}

-For all figures in this section, we use loglog plots to study how the following quantities decay with the number of samples $n$: the mean squared error $\bbE[|\hF_n(X) - F(X)|^2]$, the estimation error of the center along the tangential direction $\bbE[|\innerprod{\hmu_{l^*,h}-\mu_{l^*,h}, \gamma'_{l^*,h} }|]$, and the difference between the significant vector and the tangential direction $\bbE[||\hv_{l^*,h}-\gamma'_{l^*,h}||]$.
-On the interval $n\in[10^5,10^6]$, we use least squares linear regression to estimate the decaying rate.
-We add a dashed vertical line $n=10^5$ for those figures to emphasize that the learning rate only corresponds to $n\in[10^5,10^6]$.
+For all figures in this section, we use loglog plots to study how the following quantities decay with the number of samples $n$: the mean squared error $\bbE[|\hF_n(X) - F(X)|^2]$, the estimation error of the center along the tangential direction $\bbE[|\innerprod{\hmu_{l^*,h}-\mu_{l^*,h}, \gamma'_{l^*,h} }|]$, and the difference between the significant vector and the tangential direction $\bbE[||\hv_{l^*,h}-\gamma'_{l^*,h}||]$. \YWvi{On the interval $n\in[10^5,10^6]$, we use the least squares linear regression to estimate the decaying rates; note that this estimation is not ideal for large $n$, due to the error saturation predicted in the additive term in the main theorem; this implies our estimated rates may be a conservative estimate.} We add a dashed vertical line $n=10^5$ for those figures to emphasize that the learning rate only corresponds to $n\in[10^5,10^6]$.
 Because the mean squared error has a term due to the curve approximation error, one should keep in mind that the learning rate for mean squared error in numerical tests here still only indicative of the learning rate for $n\in[10^5,10^6]$ and may be smaller than the min-max optimal exponent $\frac{2s}{2s+1}$ when the mean squared error is dominated by the curve approximation error and the overall mean squared error starts to get saturated, which happens for large $n$.
 To complicate things further, such curve approximation error depends on curvature, which in turn can depend on the dimension.